Cartoon: Mass media

-In print media, a cartoon is an drawing or series of drawings, usually humorous in intent.
+In print media, a cartoon is a drawing or series of drawings, usually humorous in intent.
 This usage dates from 1843, when Punch magazine applied the term to satirical drawings in its pages, particularly sketches by John Leech.
-The first of these parodied the preparatory cartoons for grand historical frescoes in the then-new Palace of Westminster.
+The first of these parodied the preparatory cartoons for grand historical frescoes in the then-new Palace of Westminster in London.

 Sir John Tenniel—illustrator of Alice's Adventures in Wonderland—joined Punch in 1850, and over 50 years contributed over two thousand cartoons.

 Cartoons can be divided into gag cartoons, which include editorial cartoons, and comic strips.

 Modern single-panel gag cartoons, found in magazines, generally consist of a single drawing with a typeset caption positioned beneath, or, less often, a speech balloon.
 Newspaper syndicates have also distributed single-panel gag cartoons by Mel Calman, Bill Holman, Gary Larson, George Lichty, Fred Neher and others.
 Many consider New Yorker cartoonist Peter Arno the father of the modern gag cartoon (as did Arno himself).
 The roster of magazine gag cartoonists includes Charles Addams, Charles Barsotti, and Chon Day.

 Bill Hoest, Jerry Marcus, and Virgil Partch began as magazine gag cartoonists and moved to syndicated comic strips.
 Richard Thompson illustrated numerous feature articles in The Washington Post before creating his Cul de Sac comic strip.
 The sports section of newspapers usually featured cartoons, sometimes including syndicated features such as Chester "Chet" Brown's All in Sport.

 Editorial cartoons are found almost exclusively in news publications and news websites.
 Although they also employ humor, they are more serious in tone, commonly using irony or satire.
 The art usually acts as a visual metaphor to illustrate a point of view on current social or political topics.
 Editorial cartoons often include speech balloons and sometimes use multiple panels.
 Editorial cartoonists of note include Herblock, David Low, Jeff MacNelly, Mike Peters, and Gerald Scarfe.

 Comic strips, also known as cartoon strips in the United Kingdom, are found daily in newspapers worldwide, and are usually a short series of cartoon illustrations in sequence.
 In the United States, they are not commonly called "cartoons" themselves, but rather "comics" or "funnies".
 Nonetheless, the creators of comic strips—as well as comic books and graphic novels—are usually referred to as "cartoonists".
 Although humor is the most prevalent subject matter, adventure and drama are also represented in this medium.
 Some noteworthy cartoonists of humorous comic strips are Scott Adams, Charles Schulz, E. C. Segar, Mort Walker and Bill Watterson.